slizarazo21/slizarazo21.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle:  <a href='https://www.nature.com/articles/nature20563'>Biorhythms</a>, <a href='https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13662'>macroecology & evolution</a>, <a href='https://osf.io/profile/'>open science</a>, <a href='https://www.youtube.com/channel/UCP8ITIDaFZHW68z7KaTyDew'>shorebirds</a>.

 profile:
   align: right
-  image: me_&_kohout_bw_kohout-pop_grey.jpg
+  image: simon.jpg
   image_circular: false # crops the image to make it circular
-  address: >

 news: false # includes a list of news items
+latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-I strive to understand the World within and around me.

-As a **scientist**, I use birds, mainly shorebirds, to explore
-- <a href='https://www.nature.com/articles/s41598-019-41223-z'>rhythms of parental care</a> and <a href='https://doi.org/10.3389/fevo.2019.00093'>how such rhythms emerge</a>,
--  <a href='https://www.nature.com/articles/nature20563'>within- and between-species differences in rhythmicities</a> and what may drive such differences, as well as
-- <a href='https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13662'>distribution and evolution of traits across the globe</a>

-**Currently**, I am investigating global differences in uniparental incubation of shorebirds, sperm trait differences in three genetically distinct morphs in the ruff, biorhythms of red knots and drivers of global variation in the song of songbirds.

-I am a **postdoc** at the [Max Planck Institute for Biological Intelligence](https://www.bi.mpg.de/en) and [Czech University of Life Sciences Prague](https://www.czu.cz/en) and **collaborate** with [scientists and institutions across the globe](https://doi.org/10.1126/science.aaw8529).

-I am a regular contributor to <a href='https://www.inaturalist.org/people/1583651'>iNaturalist</a>.
+Hello!
+Welcome to my website, I am currently a Ph.D.
+Candidate in Molecular and Integrative Physiology and Master student in Applied Statistics at the [University of Illinois Urbana-Champaign](https://mcb.illinois.edu/) in the school of Molecular and Cellular Biology.
+My Ph.D. work intersects genomics, statistics, data science and neurobiology.
+I am co-advised by [Dr. Kevin Van-Bortle](https://www.vanbortlelab.com/) and [Dr. Nien-Pei Tsai](https://nptsai.web.illinois.edu/wp/).

+I am originally from Colombia where I obtained a degree in Pharmacy at Universidad Nacional de Colombia [(National University of Colombia )](https://ciencias.bogota.unal.edu.co/areasCurriculares/farmacia/inicio).
+Also, I was a visiting student during the last semester of my undergrad at Purdue University.
+I am curious by nature and an avid learner!

+Feel free to navigate through my website, you can explore the different projects I have worked on during my Ph.D. and also small projects I have done throughout my masters degree in Statistics.